Skip to main content

 Observation

-I noticed the binary has PIE enabled and printf(buf) called directly with user input, which meant the format string vulnerability could read arbitrary stack slots; leaking a saved return address from a known offset would let me compute the PIE base needed to find print_flag at runtime.
+The binary is PIE, and printf(buf) takes user input directly, so the format string can read any stack slot.
+Leak a saved return address at a known offset and the PIE base falls out, which locates print_flag at runtime.

 First find your format-string position: send AAAAAAAA.%1$p.%2$p...%15$p and look for the slot whose %N$p echoes 0x4141414141414141 - that N is your offset.
 Then send %20$p::%21$p.
 Slot 20 holds the saved $rbp value (the frame pointer); slot 21 holds the return address back into main, which is used to derive the PIE base.
 On x86-64, the saved return address sits 8 bytes above the saved $rbp on the stack, so the return-address-location is leak[20] + 8.
 Derive main's static offset (0x13f2 here) by running objdump -D valley | grep '<main>:' and subtracting from the runtime slot 21 leak to recover the PIE base.
 Always re-derive offsets locally; rebuilds shift them.